Know and Grow Your Favorite Dahlias

 With thousands of dahlia varieties to choose from, part of the fun of growing these summer-blooming bulbs, is discovering new colors and flower styles.
 Learning to identify them by type makes it easier to recognize the different varieties and figure out which ones you find most appealing.

 To appreciate the full range of possibilities, you can visit the American Dahlia Society website, where you'll find hundreds of varieties indexed by color, flower form and flower size.
-For a quick overview, here's a look at the eight most common flower styles:
+For a quick overview, here's a look at the eight most common flower styles.

-Cactus and Semi-Cactus.
-Tightly curled, ray-like petals give cactus dahlias a distinctive appearance.
-Planted with other decorative and dinnerplate types, they add an exciting variation in texture and form.
-Cactus dahlias are a favorite with flower arrangers and make ideal companions for gladiolus, lilies and other late summer flowers.
+Cactus and Semi-Cactus Dahlias.
+Tightly curled, ray-like petals give cactus dahlias a distinctive look.
+When mixed with other decorative and dinnerplate types, they add sophistication and excitement to any floral arrangement.

-Waterlily.
+Waterlily Dahlias.
 These blossoms have rounded petals that spiral around tight, slightly flattened centers.
 Their flawless form makes them popular cut flowers.
 The plants are typically just 2’ to 3’ tall, yet they produce large blossoms that measure up to 5” across.
 Waterlily dahlias perform well in large containers and are also good for perennial gardens.